Niamey Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of ECOWAS member states can enter Niger without a visa
+Citizens of ECOWAS member states and a few neighbouring countries may enter Niamey without any prior visa.

 Arrival Process